margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 New people born day in and day out.
 Other people finding heaven day in and day out.
 One door closes, another door opens.
-One chapter ends, another chapter beings.
+One chapter ends, another chapter begins.
+It's constantly unfolding.
 The sun sets on one side of the earth, the sun rises on the other side of the earth.
-It's constnalty unfolding.
 It's constantly rotating.
+Exiting one stage, entering a new stage.
+Leaving one era, entering a new one.
 It's constantly spinning.
+All is made new.
-Trash thrown waay, new products born.
+Trash thrown way, new products born.
+It's constantly recycling.

 <br>